Frequently Asked Questions

 Do you offer other classes?

 Yes, we offer a wide variety of classes that may not appear on our schedule because they are not offered on a regular basis.
 We offer an American Red Cross Babysitters certification with First Aid/CPR once or twice per year.
-We also offer a Wilderness First AID/CPR class a couple times per year.
+We also offer a Wilderness First AID/CPR class one or two times per year.
 New classes are added on a regular basis as we develop new curriculum and obtain new certifications.

 What if I want to be an instructor?

 We are one of the quickest, easiest, and most affordable ways to become an instructor, with excellent support services.
-We are an Authorized Training Center for the American Red Cross and the American Safety & Health Institute.
-We are also a Training Site for the American Heart Association.
-If you are already an instructor for any of the three major entities, we are taking on new instructors to be aligned with us.
+We are an Authorized Training Center for the American Red Cross and we are a Training Site for the American Heart Association.
+If you are already an instructor for either of the two major certification bodies, we are taking on new instructors to be aligned with us.
 We are teaching American Heart Association Instructor classes and our Instructor schedule is located on our booking site along with our provider courses.

 What's the difference between a Provider class and a Renewal class?